05 Aug How Much Does a Tankless Water Heater Cost?

 Here’s why you and your bank account may be happy with the purchase of a tankless water heater:

-In the past, a storage tank was far less expensive mostly due to the fact that the same vent and gas lines could be used, resulting in reduced installation costs.
+In the past, a storage tank was far less expensive mostly because the same vent and gas lines could be used, resulting in reduced installation costs.
 Tankless water heaters work using a power burner that usually required larger gas/vent lines, which meant increased installation costs and an overall greater expense.

 Thanks to today’s tankless technology, the difference between the cost of the two options is growing steadily smaller